kenheaslip/EducationEngineer/education-engineer/tutorial.md

   selector:
     app: web                   # Tells the service which pods are targetted by the service
   type: NodePort               # Tells Kubernetes to configure the nodes running your pods to setup a NodePort mapping so your app can be reached from outside the cluster

 ```

 3. Let's apply your service config using the command below.
+Don't forget your namespace identifier!

 ```
 kubectl apply -f testAppService.yaml -n mylab
 ```

 Your result should look similar to the output below.
 ```
 C:\Users\seph\Documents\Spectro>kubectl apply -f testAppService.yaml